lemoncheesecake/lemoncheesecake/README.md

   1 directory, 2 files
   ```

-# Suite setup and teardown methods
+# Test suite setup and teardown methods

-Suites provide several methods that give the user the possibility to execute code at particular steps of the suite execution:
+Test suites provide several methods that give the user the possibility to execute code at particular steps of the suite execution:

 - `setup_suite` is called before executing the tests of the suite; if something wrong happens (a call to `log_error` or a raised exception) then the whole suite execution is aborted
 - `setup_test` takes the test name as argument and is called before each test; if something wrong happen then the test execution is aborted